quanted/pram_app/docs/qapp.rst

 reevaluates pesticides to ensure that as change occurs, products in the marketplace can be used safely.
 As part of the registration review process, EFED is assessing risks of pesticides to Federally-listed threatened and/or endangered (listed) species from registered uses of pesticides.
-These assessments are conducted in accordance with the Overview Document[1], provisions of the Endangered Species Act (ESA), and the Services’ Endangered Species Consultation Handbook (NMFS 1998).
-The models used are periodically updated in view of new pesticides, changing science, and as novel exposure pathways come to light.
+These assessments are conducted in accordance with the Overview Document, provisions of the Endangered Species Act (ESA), and the Services’ Endangered Species Consultation Handbook (NMFS 1998).
+Models are and integral part of this process, and are periodically updated in view of new pesticides, changing science, and as novel exposure pathways come to light.

-created an integrated web-based tool, the übertool, designed to estimate exposure doses and ecological risks under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Endangered Species Act (ESA).
-This involved combining a number of individual software models into web applications so they can be more easily parameterized, run, and documented by the EPA regulatory program office as well as federal, industry, and academic researchers outside the agency.
-These models include a range of aquatic, terrestrial, and atmospheric deposition fate and transport models used to estimate pesticide exposures and effects for a wide range of ecological receptors.
-Risk assessments based on these models are evaluated when seeking approval for pesticide formulations by the Environmental Protection Agency (EPA). Übertool integration of the ecological risk models creates a unified environment where data inputs and outputs are shared amongst models and saved for each user.
-This web-based approach takes advantage of new technologies including on-demand cloud computation of models written in a variety of programming languages (e.g., Python, Fortran, C) as well as spreadsheet calculators (e.g., Microsoft Excel) to support complex and screening level models.
-The übertool can also batch run multiple models simultaneously given the appropriate inputs providing an efficient and previously unavailable ecological risk service.

-Übertool’s web-based framework has also extended to population dynamic models not currently used by FIFRA and ESA that are publicly available for educational and research purposes.
-Traditionally, ecological assessment of pesticides is based on the ratio between estimated environmental concentrations and extrapolated toxicity effects levels that can be difficult to relate to ecological endpoints that are actually valued and regulated (e.g., populations).
-By aggregating these models into a virtual dashboard, we enable linkages to be created in the gap between the traditional ecological hazard assessment of screening models (risk quotients) and assessing ecological endpoints at the population level.
-Closing this gap has been identified in a recent National Academy of Science’s report as being necessary to create a common, scientifically credible approach to resolve discrepancies between how FIFRA and the ESA manage ecological risks.
-The new framework (Untertool) incorporates a variety of models including basic models of population dynamics (e.g. logistic model), intra-colony honey bee population dynamic models, and links to other online models and resources.
+Specific EPA responsibilities include assessing and characterizing ecological risk from varying pesticide scenarios in a screening-level assessment, which includes the consideration of listed species.
+These assessments address (1) fate and transport of pesticides in water, soil, and other environmental media; (2) toxicity to wildlife and vegetation; (3) exposure to non-target vegetation, aquatic life, birds, and other wildlife; and (4) effects on listed species.
+More refined assessments may be conducted on a case-by-case basis and typically involve some combination of the models addressed here.
+An additional core responsibility is for the EPA to develop and advance methods and tools for environmental fate, ecological risk and drinking water assessments.

 Types of decisions that may be made as a result of this project
 ---------------------------------------------------------------------